What is a sales funnel? Key stages, examples, and how to build one

 The sales funnel is a veritable playground for CRO enthusiasts.
 While you might think exclusively of website AB tests, CRO opportunities can be found in many places on your customer journey, from emails and webpages to proposals and pitch decks.

-By analysing the behaviour of potential customers within the funnel, tweaks and adjustments can be made to enhance conversion rates.
-It’s about rolling up the sleeves and diving into the data to unearth opportunities for nudging the customers closer to the ‘buy now’ button.
+By analysing prospective customers’ behaviour within the funnel, tweaks and adjustments can be made to enhance conversion rates.
+It’s about rolling up the sleeves and diving into the data to unearth opportunities to nudge customers closer to the ‘buy now’ button.

 Map content to funnel stages

-The beauty of a well-oiled sales funnel lies in its ability to guide potential customers through their buying journey seamlessly.
+The beauty of a well-oiled sales funnel is its ability to seamlessly guide potential buyers through their buying journey.

 What are the five stages of the sales funnel?

-Although models of the sales funnel vary, we’re going to use a five-stage version which includes awareness, interest, desire, action, and loyalty.
+Although models of the sales funnel vary, we’ll use a five-stage version that includes awareness, interest, desire, action, and loyalty.

 As we’ve seen, sales and marketing content should be aligned with these different stages of the funnel.
-For the five funnel stages, we have three content categories: top of the funnel, middle of the funnel, and bottom of the funnel.
+For the five funnel stages, we have three content categories: top, middle, and bottom.

 TOFU: Top of the funnel